Last Modified Date: February 14, 2014

 calculated from data collected directly from airlines.
 These data include frequent flyer tickets and those

-from the Export Air Passenger Fares Index.
-The Air Freight Indexes are calculated from data collected
+excluded from the Export Air Passenger Fares Index.
+The Air Freight Indexes are calculated from data

-directly from airlines.
+collected directly from airlines.
 These data exclude mail and passenger baggage.
-The scope of the service being
+The scope of the service

 transportation or port service.
 The Air Freight Indexes are presented using two definitions: Balance of